ZhouYixuanRobtic/MoveIt-Gazebo/From SolidWorks to custom movable robot in Gazebo with MoveIt.md

   - **Initial Pose**

     In the process of exporting, the initial pose of the model will be considered as the reference of *URDF*.
-So try to put your model at a stable position even with gravity.
+So try to put your model at a stable position even without gravity.

   - **Name it regularly**